Mtheop/alx-system_engineering-devops/README.md

-Shell basics for navigation, manipulating files and commands
+Shell basics for manipulating files, commands and man pages